What is Nuclear Radiology?

 Our staff is specially trained in the unique needs of children and teens.
 This includes dedicated child-life specialists who can help your child relax before and during the procedures.
 In addition, our child-friendly environments puts parents and children at ease.
 In particular, the Philips Ambient Experience uses sounds and light to create a soothing environment.

-Nuclear radiology is available at Texas Children’s Main Campus – Texas Medical Center in the Pavilion for Women, Level 5.
+Nuclear Radiology is available at Texas Children’s Main Campus – Texas Medical Center in the Legacy Tower, Level 5.